TITLE 17: CONSERVATION

 1) Commercial Roe Harvest Permits shall be valid only on the water specified on the permit: the Mississippi River, the Illinois River, the Ohio River or the Wabash River.
 The Mississippi River will be further divided into two zones, from Lock and Dam 26 upstream to the Wisconsin border (Northern Zone) and from Lock and Dam 26 downstream to the mouth of the Ohio River (Southern Zone).

-B) Resident commercial fisherman will be allowed to procure permits for additional water bodies at no further charge, once their initial commercial roe harvest permit has been issued, based on availability.
+2) Commercial fishermen will be allowed to procure permits for additional water bodies at the same commercial roe harvest permit rate as the first permit, based on availability.

-A The best biological information available pertaining to the size, structure and abundance of each population of roe-bearing species.
+A) The best biological information available pertaining to maintaining a sustainable level of harvest for target fish species based on the size, structure and abundance of each population of roe-bearing species.

 B) A determination of the potential impact of commercial fishing activities on other water-based recreational activities.